Skip to content

 The Vibe Coding Illusion - Why AI Frameworks Don't Replace Deep Tech Knowledge

-Combine this with powerful agentic frameworks like PopeBot or OpenClaw, and it’s easy to reach a tempting conclusion: We don’t need to learn the underlying plumbing anymore.
-Why study LLM architectures, RAG, or the Model Context Protocol (MCP) when the framework and the vibes can do the heavy lifting?
+Combine this natural language prompting with powerful agentic frameworks like PopeBot or OpenClaw, and it is incredibly easy to reach a tempting conclusion.
+You might think, “We don’t need to learn the underlying plumbing anymore.
+Why study LLM architectures, RAG, or the Model Context Protocol (MCP) when the framework and the vibes can do all the heavy lifting?”

 Why AI Frameworks Don't Replace Deep Tech Knowledge

-The “Leaky Abstraction” Problem
+Phase 1: The Trap of the “Leaky Abstraction”

 1. Prompting is Now “Context Engineering”